 Premises Liability Attorneys Chamois, MO

 Premises liability attorneys in Chamois, MO.
-Anyone who is in control of a property in Chamois, MO has a responsibility to take reasonable measures to prevent people who enter the premises from becoming hurt.
+Property owners in Chamois, MO have a responsibility to take reasonable measures to prevent people who enter the premises from becoming hurt.
 Unfortunately, a lot of times they fail in that responsibility, and good people are injured through the property owner's negligence.
-If you or a loved one was injured on public or private property, you need knowledgeable Chamois, MO premises liability attorneys to get you the maximum compensation you are owed.
-At Halvorsen Klote, our attorneys are dedicated to offering injury victims the same high-quality legal representation as large corporations and insurance companies and injury victims every day.
-We fight for the injured in both Missouri and Illinois, and fight hard to see our clients get the justice and recognition they deserve.
-Call our premises liability attorneys today 866-382-4167 or contact us through our website for a free case review.
+If you or a loved one was injured on public or private property, you need knowledgeable Chamois, MO premises liability attorneys to fight for your rights.
+At Halvorsen Klote, our attorneys are committed to leveling the playing field between large corporations and insurance companies and injury victims every day.
+We fight for the injured in both Missouri and Illinois, and fight hard so our clients can finally get a sense of justice and recognition.
+Call our premises liability attorneys today 866-382-4167 or fill out our online form for a no-risk, no-obligation consultation.

 What Are the Premises Liability Laws in Missouri and Illinois?

-The laws in each state are largely similar: A property owner has an obligation to inform people of or fix a "dangerous condition" they either knew of or should have been aware of through reasonable maintenance.
-If they don't, they are responsible for any injuries sustained as a result of the poorly maintained property.
+The laws in each state are largely similar: A property owner has a duty to inform people of or repair a "dangerous condition" they either knew of or should have been aware of through reasonable care.
+If they don't, they are responsible for any injuries sustained as a result of the dangerous condition.

-The states are different in one key aspect, related to the duty of care property owners must give different categories of visitors.
+The states do differ in one very important way, and it concerns the duty of care owed to different categories of visitors.

 Types of Visitors in Chamois, MO Premises Liability Cases

-- Invitees — A business invitee is someone who is visiting the premises to benefit themselves and/or the proprietor.
-This can be people dining at a restaurant or someone shopping in a grocery store.
-Invitees can also be considered people on property the public is allowed to be on, for example recreational areas or a library.
-Those in control of the property are liable for an invitee's injuries caused by dangers they knew about or should have known about.
+- Invitees — A business invitee is someone whose presence on the property benefits the property owner or manager.
+This can include a customer in a retail store or residents in an apartment complex.
+A public invitee is someone on property that the public can access, such as recreational areas or a library.
+Property owners are liable for an invitee's injuries caused by hazards they knew about or should have known about.

-- Licensees — A licensee is someone who has the permission of the property owner to be on the premises, but the owner doesn't get any express benefit from their presence.
-This can mean a family member coming over for dinner, but the law might apply to someone who came into a restaurant just to ask for directions.
-In Illinois, there is no legal distinction between invitees and licensees.
-In Missouri, property owners are only liable for hazards they had express knowledge of; the "should have known" doctrine doesn't apply when a licensee is injured.
+- Licensees — A licensee is someone who has the permission of the property owner to be on the premises, but to the benefit of either solely the licensee or neither of them.
+This can mean a family member staying at your house, but the law might apply to someone who stopped into a grocery store just to ask for directions.
+In Illinois, licensees have the same rights as invitees.
+In Missouri, property owners are only liable for hazards they had express knowledge of; the "should have known" standard doesn't apply when a licensee is injured.

 - Trespassers — Trespassers are on the site without consent of the property owner.
-Therefore, they do not have the same protections as people that are allowed to be there, meaning they can't make a claim for a financial recovery.
-There are two exceptions:
+Therefore, they do not have the same rights as people that are allowed to be there, meaning they can't sue the property owner for a financial recovery.
+There are a couple of exceptions:

-- Pursuant to Illinois Premises Liability Act and Missouri Revised Statute §537.349, property owners are not immune from liability if they acted with "willful and wanton misconduct."
-Meaning, if the owner intentionally created or allowed a danger to exist because they wanted trespassers to get hurt, they can still be held responsible.
+- According to Illinois Premises Liability Act and Missouri Revised Statute §537.349, property owners are not immune from liability if they acted with "willful and wanton conduct."
+Meaning, if the owner created or maintained a hazardous condition because they wanted to injure a trespasser, they can still be held responsible.

 Do I Have a Premises Liability Claim in Chamois, MO?

 - Duty of care — Did the landowner owe you a duty of care to prevent unreasonable risks of injury?
-The extent of a landowner's duty of care depends on whether you're a invitee, licensee or trespasser and what state you're in.
+The extent of a landowner's duty of care depends on whether you're a invitee, licensee or trespasser and your jurisdiction.
 Generally, anybody who is legally on the property is owed a duty of care.

-- Breach of duty — If they neglect their obligation, property owners are considered to have breached their duty.
-That could mean not fixing a broken staircase, or not putting a "wet floor" sign out.
+- Breach of duty — If they neglect their duty, property owners are considered to have breached their duty.
+That could mean not mopping up a wet spot on the floor, or not putting a "wet floor" sign out.

-- Causation — Did the dangerous condition directly cause your injuries?
+- Causation — Did the dangerous condition cause or contribute to your injuries?
 If you fell because somebody ran into you, you may not be able to show that the property owner was negligent.
-Similarly, if you didn't notice an obvious hazard because you weren't looking where you were going, the property owner may argue that your inattention caused your injuries, not the dangerous condition.
+Similarly, if you didn't notice warning signs because you weren't looking where you were going, the property owner may argue that your inattention caused your injuries, not the dangerous condition.

 - Damages — To have a valid claim, you need to show that you suffered injuries, loss and other expenses.
-Usually, you need to show economic harm, including lost wages and medical bills, to make a claim for emotional distress and pain and suffering.
-If you sustained a minor cut, but didn't need medical attention or miss any time off work, you likely do not have enough to make a case.
+Usually, you need to show economic harm, such as lost wages and medical bills, to make a claim for how the injury impacted you physically and mentally.
+If you sustained a few bumps and scrapes, but didn't need medical attention or miss any time off work, you likely do not have enough to make a case.

 Halvorsen Klote's Chamois, MO premises liability attorneys have proven numerous premises liability claims.
-If you want to discuss your case, or have questions about filing a personal injury lawsuit, don't hesitate to speak to one of our attorneys for free today at 866-382-4167.
+If you want to discuss your case, or have questions about filing a personal injury lawsuit, call one of our attorneys for free today at 866-382-4167.

-Types of Premises Liability Accidents in Chamois, MO
+Most Common Premises Liability Lawsuit in Chamois, MO

 Slip and Falls

-Falling is the number one most common nonfatal preventable injury.
-Slip and falls account for 12% of total falls that lead to emergency room visits, and are the primary cause of lost days from work.
+Falling is by far the most common nonfatal preventable injury.
+Slip and falls are responsible for 12% of total falls that lead to emergency room visits, and are the number one reason people need to lose days from work.